 Comingled

 All tenant data is stored within the same dataset.
 In this case, you need a way to ensure that users accessing pages and reports are filtered for the data users from that tenant should see.
-When embedding 3rd party analytics, this requires record-level security with your analytics app.
+When embedding 3rd party analytics it requires record-level security with your analytics app.

 If your SaaS solution is one of the many that requires multi-tenant analytics, your chosen embedded analytics solution must be able to operate within your architecture, such as offering SSO to enable a user/tenant-based security model.
 Row-level security is also a must.
 With microservices, you can integrate analytics functionality into your workloads without any heavy lifting.

-Specifically, your analytics app will have to support creation of the user roles, application of record- or column- level security to the necessary datasets, and passing the user role to the analytics components.
+Specifically, your analytics app will have to support the creation of the user roles, application of record- or column-level security to the necessary datasets, and passing the user role to the analytics components.

 6) DevOps